Admissibility is the Controlling Concept in U.S. Immigration.

 U.S. Immigration law requires most travelers to prove to immigration officers that they should be admitted.
 If an applicant cannot meet this burden of proof, they will not be admitted to the United States.
 Punitive actions such as the Expedited Removal (“5 year bar”) may also occur at the border, under certain circumstances.

+If you have been told that you are inadmissible, or think you might be inadmissible, contact us for a consultation.
 With offices on both sides of the border, we are experienced with denial of entry issues.
 We represent individuals who apply for waivers and exceptions to inadmissibility.

 Grounds for inadmissibility may include: